mbarkhau/bumpver/CONTRIBUTING.md

   name without a version specifier.
 With this as the default, the project remains   up to date in terms of security fixes and other library improvements.
-- Some packages consider some of their dependancies to be optional, in which case you will have to specify their transitive dependencies.
+- Some packages consider some of their dependencies to be optional, in which case you will have to specify their transitive dependencies.
 - Only specify/pin/freeze a specific (older) version if there are